alexaandig/self-hosting/README.md

 Next, you'll be asked to answer "y" to any of the four software packages you'd like to install.
 - Docker-CE (you'll need this for the others to work)
 - Docker-Compose (you'll need this for any of the applications to start properly)
-Note: I try to detect if Docker and Docker Compose are already installed and running...and won't prompt if they are found.

 Next, you'll be asked if you want to install any applications with Docker and Docker compose.
 This is a yes / no (y/n) question.
 If you answer 'y', you'll be asked to answer y/n for each application.